 The backpack-looking device uses haptic feedback technology that allows users to feel explosions and in-game audio.
 But it's not just about gaming.
 Music producers have been wearing them in the studio and Timbaland said that SubPac is a "game-changing experience for both artists and fans."

-Mosley is joined by other high profile investors including NBA star Carmelo Anthony and Google co-founder and Android creator Andy Rubin.
+Mosley is joined by other high profile investors including NBA star Carmelo Anthony and Google co-founder, Android creator and now Essential founder Andy Rubin.